-- Wash all utensils, dishes and equipment either by hand, using the two or three sink method (wash-rinse-sanitize) or in a mechanical dishwasher as required.
+- Wash all utensils, dishes, and equipment either by hand, using the two or three sink method (wash-rinse-sanitize) or in a mechanical dishwasher as required.

-- Keep floors, walls and ceilings clean and in good repair and to ensure all surfaces are smooth, non-absorbent and easy to clean.
+- Keep floors, walls, and ceilings clean and in good repair and to ensure all surfaces are smooth, non-absorbent, and easy to clean.

 - Ensure the mechanical dishwasher and other equipment in good working condition.

-7. Check waste storage/removal
+7. Check Waste Storage/Removal

-- Remove solid and liquid waste from the food preparation area on a daily basis, or more often if necessary and store waste in a sanitary manner.
+- Remove solid and liquid waste from the food preparation area at least daily.

-- Waste receptacles must be leak-proof, pest-proof, non-absorbent and have tight-fitting lids.
+- Waste receptacles must be leak-proof, pest-proof, non-absorbent, and have tight-fitting lids.

-8. Monitor pest infestation and control
+8. Monitor Pest Infestation and Control

 - Check for evidence of infestation such as live/dead pests, droppings, nesting sites.
 Ensure to cover any openings to prevent pests from entering.